Translate international Google Ads campaigns

-Conversion tracking for international SEA campaigns
+Conversion tracking for international Google Ads campaigns

 CTR and A/B testing for international Google Ads

 By contrast, the CTR (click-through rate) gives insights that are directly related to specific ads.
 To calculate the CTR, clicks on an ad are measured in relation to impressions – in other words, how frequently an ad was clicked when displayed for certain keywords.
-The CTR not only helps you to measure your success as a business, but is used by Google as a quality criteria for evaluating ads.
+The CTR not only helps you to measure your own success, but is used by Google as a quality criteria for evaluating ads.
 Ads that tend not to be clicked by users do not generate revenue for the search engine and are quickly moved out of the visible area.
 A/B testing can be very useful when it comes to formulating appealing Google Ads and translating them effectively.
 In A/B testing, two or more differently formulated ads are displayed for the same keyword.
 The ad with the best CTR and conversion rate is retained for long-term use.

-- Short-head keywords can be too unspecific.
+- Short-tail keywords can be too unspecific to be effective.

 - The CPC is significantly higher due to the ability for precise user targeting.